neilspaul/child-abuse-image-classifier/README.md

 Model will be trained with real abusive images and improve the prediction accuracy over 90% We are also trying to train this model with more than 50,000 images.
 If you have any dataset for identifying faces, adult/kid, abusive images, please feel free to contribute.

+Also, steps to replicate this in windows will be added

 # Credits
-Kevinton B, Neil S Paul, Daniel Raj, Dhinkar P.
+Kevinton B, Neil S Paul, Daniel Raj, Dhinkar.

 Made during SRM Hackathon 18